 There is a two step process.
 The Cook County Assessor’s Office is the government agency charged with assessing each property at a value reflective of fair market value while the Cook County Board of Review is the agency charged with insuring that assessments are fair and equal.

 A notice of proposed assessed valuation is mailed to the taxpayer of record and the taxpayer has an opportunity to appeal the assessment.
 This appeal can be initiated at either the Assessor level or Board of Review level.
 Each agency has its own procedural and substantive rules.
 Many of these rules are published and some of them are not.
 The Assessor level appeal can be filed by the taxpayer, their representative or their attorney.
 An appeal at the Board of Review level may only be filed by the taxpayer if she or he is acting as an individual taxpayer or an attorney.
-Both agencies have the right to increase the assessment.
+Both agencies have the power to adjust the assessment, upward or downward.

 A decision by the Assessor may be appealed to the Cook County Board of Review, which serves as the quality control component of the assessment process.
 The Board of Review applies a Uniform Market Value standard to all commercial, industrial and investment grade properties before it.
 Board of Review decisions that are considered adverse may be appealed to the Property Tax Appeal Board or in the Circuit Court of Cook County.